 The latest version of Episerver Commerce, its 13th iteration, was released on March 26th.
 Just like other major versions, this release contains breaking changes, which means your project will need to be recompiled.
 In some cases, and depending on how customized your codebase is, you will also need to make code changes.
-For a detailed breakdown of these changes, please visit the official list of breaking changes
+For a detailed breakdown of these changes, please visit the official list of breaking changes on Episerver’s website.

 This release comes packed with several new features and improvements enabling you to further tailor your commerce solution.
 Here’s a summary of the new features available in this release.

 A more flexible promotion system

 The legacy promotion system has finally been removed.
 For those already on Commerce v10 and above, you should already be familiar with the new promotion system, which has been further enhanced since then.
 In this release, one of the new features it includes is the ability to exclude certain catalog items from a promotion.

 An example use case for this is running a campaign that is comprised of site-wide 40% discounts, but needing to exclude certain suppliers from this promotion.
 Your marketers could leverage the new property that allows items to simply be dragged and dropped in a separate category.
 These items will then be excluded from the promotion.
 These exclusions apply to catalogs, categories and entries.
 When adding catalog and category exclusions, the items below them will also be excluded.

 Previously, the order statuses could not be extended in the code, which limited marketers that wanted to tailor their commerce solution further with regards to orders.
 With this new release, you can now introduce new statuses to the order entities.

 An example use case for this is if you want to register a new status such as “In dispute” to your orders.
 This status just needs to be registered to both your CMS and Commerce sites and you can then start assigning this status, as well as filter orders using this status in Commerce Manager.